Become a school social worker

-Please respond to the questions below to be considered for the School Social Work Specialization.
-Applicants for the School Social Work Specialization should respond to questions 1 through 4.
-If you are also interested in applying for the U.S. Department of Education grant funds, complete question 5.
+Please respond to the questions below to be considered for the School Social Work Focus Area.
+Applicants for the School Social Work should respond to questions 1 through 4.

-Applicants for the School Social Work Specialization may be asked for an additional letter of recommendation which addresses personal qualities for working with children in a school setting.
+Applicants for the School Social Work Focus Area may be asked for an additional letter of recommendation which addresses personal qualities for working with children in a school setting.

 - Describe past employment or volunteer experiences that you have had working with children or adolescents.
 What was the duration of the experience and the nature of your work?
 Describe any experience that you have had working with the families and how these experiences might lay the groundwork for school social work.

 - What previous courses have you taken that support the development of skills in the field of school social work?